 As Tim Culpan in the Bloomsberg article states: “With rival brands like Samsung and Huawei becoming increasingly adept at working with suppliers, Apple risks losing its hardware edge at a time when its iOS platform is also under fire.
 It simply can’t afford to make such a mistake again.”

 The problem is perhaps testimony to the fact that Apple has created such a lean supply chain it doesn’t have room to flex.
 The announcement to move to OLED screens, which are dubbed ‘TrueDepth’, softened sales of the iPhone 8 as those who could afford the price tag have opted to wait for Apple X instead.
-However, based on the manufacturing data coming from their suppliers it doesn’t look like Apple will be able to deliver the anticipated number of the Apple X as they may need in order to meet supply.
-After soft sales of the Iphone 8, Apple’s failure to meet demand for the Apple X in the peak Christmas season could have a serious impact to their share price.
+However, based on the manufacturing data coming from their suppliers it doesn’t look like Apple will be able to deliver the anticipated number of Apple X as they may need in order to meet supply.
+After soft sales of the iPhone 8, Apple’s failure to meet demand for the Apple X in the peak Christmas season could have a serious impact on their share price.

-Of course, it may be the case that Apple have faced and overcome similar supply chain challenges on previous launches that haven’t been widely reported.
+Of course, it may be the case that Apple has faced and overcome similar supply chain challenges on previous launches that haven’t been widely reported.
 However, we’re hearing about this issue predominantly due to changes to Taiwanese law, making manufacturing data available which hasn’t previously been.
 Whereas before, the data regarding monthly sales figures was hidden under wraps, it’s now been laid bare for analysts to work their magic on.
 Therefore, we’re not to know how many times similar problems have existed and we simply haven’t known about them.
 Nonetheless, the analysts have flagged up a problem looming on the horizon.

 It’s Not All Bad News